Estimated reading time: 5 minutes

 Negotiate Debt With Your Creditors

-If you are delinquent on an account or have a high-interest rate, it’s important to contact that lender and see if there are willing to reduce your rate and eliminate fees.
+If you are delinquent on an account or have a high interest rate, contacting that lender and seeing if they are willing to reduce your rate and eliminate fees is important.

 In many instances, they will be happy to work with you.

-If you have enough cash on hand, see if you can make a settlement, which is a lump sum payment to pay off the balance.
+If you have enough cash, see if you can make a settlement or a lump sum payment to pay off the balance.

 An even better idea is to contact a debt settlement firm, which can negotiate with your creditors on your behalf.

-Often, creditors will settle the debt for substantially less than what you owe.
+Often, creditors settle the debt for substantially less than what you owe.

 It’s important to receive this agreement in writing.

-Furthermore, if the debt they forgive is more than $600, you may have to pay taxes on it.
+Furthermore, you may have to pay taxes if the debt they forgive is more than $600.

-Lastly, this will hurt your credit score some, but it will help you get out of debt and that’s the goal.
+Lastly, this will hurt your credit score, but it will help you get out of debt, and that’s the goal.

 One of the best reasons tackling debt is so important is that it helps you develop sound financial behaviors.

-When you do this, you find ways to adjust your lifestyle to fit within your budget.
+When you do this, you find ways to adjust your lifestyle to fit your budget.

 Saving Money After Debt Is Paid